4.1 Configuring Observability Sources

 Once the preview looks accurate click on Validate and Next to move to the third step.

-You can skip the validation by clicking ticking Skip Data Checker as shown below.
-This helps in creating Data Models for future use when the Data is unavailable.
+You can skip the validation by clicking Skip Data Checks as shown below.

 Such skipped Data Models will have a warning tag before the name on the landing page as shown below.

-There are other operations you can use to Copy, Delete, and Disable a query.
+You can use other operations to Copy, Delete, and Disable a query.

 Copy: This allows you to copy an existing query to create a new query within the same data model.